Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

-Observe that it is more natural for $T_r$ (or any group) to act on the right on oriented edges (or images of any fixed object).
-That is, suppose that $g$ acts on $e_0$ in a certain way, say by rotating it by $\pi$ around its midpoint (as $x$ does) or moving it to the next edge forward and to the left in the tiling (as $z$ does).
-Then to perform the same movement from an oriented edge $f(e_0)$ in the tiling, we must apply the conjugate transformation $fgf^{-1}$ on the left, which yields the edge $fg(e_0)$.
-One way to say this is that a group acts on images of a given object by \emph{instructions} on the right.
-Therefore, if an element $w \in T_r$ is written as a word in the generators $x$ and $z$, then the edge $w(e_0)$ is obtained by starting with $e_0$ and then applying the instructions given by the letters in $w$, read from left to right.
+Observe that $x(e_0)$ is $e_0$ rotated by $\pi$ around its midpoint (so the same edge with reverse orientation) and $z(e_0)$ is the edge following $e_0$ counterclockwise around $P_0$ (so it is the oriented edge forward and left of $e_0$ in the tiling $\calP$).
+Suppose that $w \in T_r$ is written as $w = w_1 \cdots w_k$ with $w_j \in \{x,z\}$ for every $j \in \{ 1, \ldots, k \}$.
+How does one get to the edge $w(e_0)$ starting from $e_0$?
+By reading the word $w_1 \cdots w_k$ from left to right and interpreting each letter as an instruction to be applied to the current edge, where an $x$ means reversing the orientation of an edge and $z$ means moving to the next edge forward and left in the tiling $\calP$.
+Indeed, for any edge $g(e_0)$ and either generator $f \in \{ x,z \}$, we have $gf(e_0)=gfg^{-1}(g(e_0))$, which is $g(e_0)$ with reversed orientation if $f=x$ and is the next edge forward and left of $g(e_0)$ if $f=z$ because of the conjugation by $g$.
+Thus, $T_r$ acts on the right on the set of oriented edges via these instructions.

-To generate $T_r$, the basic idea is to start with the polygon $P_0$ and move to the adjacent polygons using the rotations of angle $\pi$ around the midpoints of its edges to obtain the adjacent polygons.
-Once we enter a new polygon, we go around its edges by rotating around its center.
-At each step, we want to cover all the polygons adjacent to the previous polygons, but only once.
+In order to generate $T_r$ (or equivalently the oriented edges in the tiling), we start with the oriented edge $e_0$ (corresponding to the identity element) then apply powers of $z$ to obtain the other oriented edges that have $P_0$ on their left.
+For each of these, we then apply $x$ to flip the edge and move $P_0$ to an adjacent polygon $P$.
+Once we reach a polygon $P$, we can move around its edges with powers of $z$ and then move to further adjacent polygons with $x$.
+We do this in layers of polygons that form rings around $P_0$, being careful to avoid collisions or repetitions by using precise rules.

-The finite state automaton we use for $T_r$ has four states L(eft), M(iddle), R(ight), I(n) in addition to the initial state $\varnothing$.
+The finite state automaton we use for $T_r$ has four states L(eft), M(iddle), R(ight), I(nterior) in addition to the initial state $\varnothing$.
 The possible transitions between different states are given in Figure \ref{pic_automaton}.
 For the purpose of generating the group, one could merge the states I and R into a single one, but it is useful to keep them separate in order to compute the boundary of the region of the tiling covered after some number of iterations.
+This is used in conjunction with the results of the previous subsection to determine when to stop.